vivianebresolin/react-native-lottery/README.md

-# Números aleatórios para loteria :four_leaf_clover:
+# App to generate random numbers to play in the lottery :four_leaf_clover:

 <br />